DonnC/docxtpl/README.md

 Api changes are available on [CHANGELOG](CHANGELOG.md)

 ### Support
-- this plugin offers a very basic word-templating with simple tags
+- This plugin offers a very basic word-templating with simple tags
-- tested with a simple word document
+- It was tested with a simple word document
 - I really appreciate more support on this, hopefully it can be the ultimate go-to for working with word documents in flutter
 - Contributions are welcome with open hands